bihealth/sodar-core-legacy/docs/source/app_adminalerts.rst

 The ``adminalerts`` site app enables system administrators to display site-wide messages to all users with an expiration date.

-**NOTE:** When viewing this document in GitLab critical content will by default be missing.
-Please click "display source" if you want to read this in GitLab.

 Basics
 ======